 Also, in the anime, while running away, he saw a younger and more innocent version of himself.
 So did Light die trying to escape arrest, or was he brainwashed and snapped out of it while running away and thus, tried to find a place to hide to die alone.

-Another interpretation is that he actually does care about his family.
+Another interpretation is that Light actually does care about his family.
 While some fans question whether he gave a damn about his father dying, some would argue he does care about them, and is actually a Yandere that wants to make the world a better place for his family like a certain other character.

 He openly states that good and evil are purely subjective concepts, and whilst this doesn't necessarily disqualify someone from being Good or Evil, he never shows any inclination towards either, pursuing Kira both because it's what L would do and in order to avenge L. in the manga, it's heavily hinted (or rather speculated by Matsuda) that he kills Mikami with the Death Note in order to get final revenge for L. However, this detail is omitted from the anime, and in general the focus of his character is more on becoming L's successor than avenging him.